amarur/langton-ants/README.md

 	-populationSize: number of ants (ditto above)
 	-proportionTrueLangtons: the proportion of ants which are 'true' Langton's Ants (should be in range [0,1])

+To run the traditional Langton's Ant model, set populationSize = 1, proportionTrueLangtons = 1